grimme-lab/qc2-teaching/doc/programming.rst

        c is  0.166666666666667

-   It is important to notice here that we cannot get the same result we would evaulate on a piece of paper, since the precision is still limited by the representation of the number.
+   It is important to notice here that we cannot get the same result we would evaluate on a piece of paper, since the precision is still limited by the representation of the number.

-   Finally we want to highlight line 6 in ``accuracy``, the ``parameter`` attached to data type (here ``integer``) is used to declare variables that are constant and unchangable through the course of our program, more important, their value is known (by the compiler) while translating the program.
-This gives us the possibility to assign meaningful and easy to remembeer names to important values.
+   Finally we want to highlight line 6 in ``accuracy``, the ``parameter`` attached to data type (here ``integer``) is used to declare variables that are constant and unchangeable through the course of our program, more important, their value is known (by the compiler) while translating the program.
+This gives us the possibility to assign meaningful and easy to remember names to important values.

-There is one more issue we have to discuss, look at the following program which does apprently the same calculation as ``accuracy.f90``, but with different kinds of literals.
+There is one more issue we have to discuss, look at the following program which does apparently the same calculation as ``accuracy.f90``, but with different kinds of literals.

 .. code-block:: fortran